jeff-hykin/deno_mach_o/main/readme.md

 # What is this?

-This is modern easy-to-use tooling for getting data out of MacOS executables and dynamic libraries.
+This is modern easy-to-use tooling for getting data out of MacOS executables and dynamic libraries (even on the web!).
 This is a updated forked version of macho (npm).

 # How do I use it?